This comprehensive guide covers what serverless computing is and how it could reduce the complexity and cost of your cloud infrastructure.

 These small self-contained blocks of code, known as functions, have no dependencies on any other code and as such can be deployed and executed wherever and whenever they are needed.
 An example of a Lambda function could be code that applies a filter to every image uploaded from a website to Amazon's S3 storage service.

-Unlike a cloud application where code is structured in a more monolithic fashion and may handle several tasks, code running on serverless services like Lambda is more typical of that found in a microservices software architecture.
+Unlike a cloud application where the backend code is structured in a more monolithic fashion and may handle several tasks, code running on serverless services like Lambda is more typical of that found in a microservices software architecture.
 Under this model, applications are broken down into their core functions, which are written to be run independently and communicate via API.

 These small functions run by serverless services are triggered by what are called events.
 Taking Lambda as an example, an event could be a user uploading a file to S3 or a video being placed into an AWS Kinesis stream.
 The Lambda function runs every time one of these relevant events is fired.
 Once the function has run the cloud service will spin down the underlying infrastructure.
 This approach results in users being billed only for the time the code is running, in the case of AWS Lambda and its Microsoft Azure alternative, down to the nearest 100ms.